-My emotional world has started to close in on me, as if my smaller physical world was nagging at my mind, telling it to come along – “you can be small, too.
-This will never end.
+My emotional world has started to close in on me.
+It is as if my smaller physical world is nagging at my mind, telling it to come along: “you can be small, too.
 Let’s get small, feel small, and forget about all the love out there.
 Just think about the doom and how powerless you feel alone and in your virtual world.
 Compare your measly accomplishments to others and feel the smallness!”
 I am fighting quarantine exhaustion.

-At first I FaceTimed and exercised every day, had different national and international taiko zoom meetings, reached out to others to connect, plus I encouraged my family to do special family outings in the parks or to play games.
+At first I FaceTimed and exercised every day, had different national and international taiko zoom meetings, and reached out to others to connect.
+I encouraged my family to do special family outings in the parks or to play games.
 I even tried to get them to play charades!
 I wrote, and I worked on my dream.
-I basically took the bull by the horns (or whatever that saying is) and took charge of the situation, knowing what I needed for my emotional health.
+I basically took charge of the situation, knowing what I needed for my emotional health.

 I so appreciated seeing people’s faces.
 I loved having conversations and hearing voices.
 I loved connecting on FaceBook with my friends.
-I felt strong, in shape, and as though I could get through this, even though I had no idea how long it would be until I could play music or drink coffee with friends.
+I felt strong, in shape, and as though I could get through this, despite not knowing how long it would be until I could play music or drink coffee with friends.

 But after a few weeks, I got tired.
-I started to feel more withdrawn, as if the anxiety of the pandemic and staying at home was gnawing at me more and more, tugging at me to stay in bed and binge watch Game of Thrones.
-Once, during a zoom meeting there was a chance when the formal topic ended to just talk, and after only a few minutes I wanted to “leave the meeting.”
-I didn’t understand why though, because I liked to hear what these people were saying – some of them were wonderful friends I was close with.
+I started to feel more withdrawn.
+It was as if the anxiety of the pandemic and staying at home was gnawing at me more and more, tugging at me to stay in bed and binge watch Game of Thrones.
+Once, during a zoom meeting there was a chance when the formal topic ended to just talk.
+But, after only a few minutes I wanted to leave the meeting.
+I didn’t understand why, because I liked to hear what these people were saying – some of them were wonderful friends I was close with.

-Of course I googled to investigate why I didn’t feel as connected as I felt I should even though it also seemed obvious – without any great theory or insight it seems natural to understand that for some reason true connection for humans comes from being together physically.
-Plus, I had spent the last ten years of my life working on becoming more social, so that by the time of the pandemic I was drumming two to three times a week with friends, volunteering once a week, exercising with another friend fairly regularly, going to movies, book club, lunch, or other social events.
+Of course, I googled to investigate why I didn’t feel as connected as I felt I should even though it also seemed obvious.
+Without any great insight it seems natural that true connection for humans comes from being together physically.
+Plus, I had spent the last ten years of my life working on becoming more social.
+By the time of the pandemic I drummed with friends two to three times a week.
+I volunteered most weeks, exercised with a friend fairly regularly, went to movies, book club, lunch, and other events.
 Being a writer and a home-business owner, as my children had grown, I had needed to do this for my well-being.

-So, I realized I was slowly sliding into the darkness during the second half of April, despite feeling grateful for me and my family’s health and well-being.
-Over the years I have learned that being grateful for one’s circumstances is not enough to feel good.
+I realized I was slowly sliding into the darkness during the second half of April, despite feeling grateful for me and my family’s health and well-being.
+Over the years I have learned that being grateful for one’s circumstances is not enough to feel content.
 It doesn’t mean I feel guilty for my circumstances.
-It just means that I believe humans or at least that I was meant for more connection, more accomplishment, more face-to-face conversations, and more than what I had been doing so far with my life.
+It means I believe humans or at least I was meant for more connection.
+I needed more face-to-face conversations and more accomplishment.

-My old reality, my dreams and goals from just a two months ago seemed so far away.
-It felt harder and harder to keep working on them and to remember that this too shall pass.
+My old reality and my dreams and goals from just a two months ago seemed so far away.
+It felt harder and harder to work on them and to remember that this too shall pass.
 It was hard to remember that maybe I’m not heading toward death and destruction and grief.
 I felt and have been feeling small and powerless.
 I am angry at Schleich and Amazon.com who, with their economic bullying are taking away so much of my income.
 I am angry that no matter what I write to them, they do not care.
 I feel angry at all the corporations and greed and at our incompetent and immoral politicians and their supporters.
-I was starting to feel I will never accomplish my dreams, even though logically this didn’t make sense, because of course the pandemic has to end at some point.
+I was starting to feel I will never accomplish my dreams.
+Logically, this didn’t make sense: of course the pandemic will end at some point.

-But as a survivor of patriarchy and so many of the bad things that can happen to young people, feeling angry and powerless is a familiar, deep-seeded feeling.
+But as a survivor of patriarchy and too many bad things that can happen to young people, feeling angry and powerless is a familiar, deep-seeded feeling.
 I know it has the power to bring me down into a darkness I haven’t visited for a long while.
 So before I slip too deeply….

 I woke up realizing it is Prince’s death anniversary, and I decided that I was going to feel differently.
 I sat looking out the window by my bed and wrote this essay.

 I wanted to write, to believe, and to tell you that we can get through this.
 I can get through this.
 If I can get through this, so can you.
 Please join me in believing that this pandemic will end without the entire world dying.
 Join me in believing we can have large gatherings with lots of human connection and interaction.
-As we shelter-at-home and feel grateful for those who are risking their lives for us, know we are doing the right thing for the greater good by staying at home.
-And know that we will persevere, that you and I have inner strength and wisdom and love that we and the world needs.
+As we shelter-at-home and feel grateful for those who are risking their lives for us, know we are doing the right thing for the greater good.
+Know that we will persevere, that you and I have inner strength and wisdom and love that we and the world needs.

 So, today I will wear some purple.